Fish oil is one of the most commonly consumed dietary supplements.

 When reading fish oil labels, be sure to

 choose a supplement with a high concentration of EPA and DHA and that has

 Omega-3s contribute to normal brain and eye development.
 They fight inflammation and may help prevent heart disease and a decline in brain function.

-In fact, many of the studies mentioned above show that fish is as effective, if not better, than fish oil at preventing many diseases.
+In fact, fish is as effective as fish oil — if not more so — at preventing many diseases.

 That said, fish oil supplements are a good alternative if you don’t eat fish.